 We already do this naturally when we do not know the gender of the person we’re referring to.
 For example, “I think someone left their wallet behind in the waiting room.”

 In some cases, you may see the terms “s/he” or “he/she”.
 However, these are not inclusive of people who use other pronouns.
 Never use these in government materials.
-Use the gender-neutral “they” in sentences when you do not know the gender of the person or it’s irrelevant.
+Use the gender-inclusive “they” in sentences when you do not know the gender of the person or it’s irrelevant.

 Places